What is a Mutual Life Insurance Company?

 You should choose a mutual insurance company depending on your budget and financial goals.
 If you want to make full use of the living benefits, look for a company that offers a reasonably high rate of interest on the cash value account and pays dividends regularly.

-If you do not care for living benefits and want to bequeath a large amount of money for you beneficiaries, look for a company that offers sizeable death benefits.
+If you do not care for living benefits and want to leave a large amount of money for your beneficiaries, choose a high coverage amount.
 Simply put, the policy you buy should be affordable (relative to your income level) and ideally suited for your financial needs.